Secular Spirituality

 But by me secretly agreeing to the "I am bad, I am small, I don't deserve" belief, I stay stuck in comparing myself to the outside world, comparing things in the outside world with itself , finding fault outside of me, and compulsively struggling to control people, things, and circumstances.
 This equates to me still believing that I am a victim to the outside world, and even to my own mind.

-A human being's innate, inherent, and natural spirituality too often is seen as existing solely in the religious world.
-The result is that they are often limited, suffocated, and disabled in their own spirituality.
+A human being's spirituality too often is seen as existing solely in the religious world.
+The result is that they are often limited, suffocated, and disabled in their own rightful spirituality.
 Therefore, I see our spirituality as existing in the common, everyday world.
-Not being in the religious world only, I see this innate spirituality as exiting in the secular world, and one's own spirituality as natural, normal, and down-to-earth, as opposed to being unusual, extra-ordinary, super-human, untouchable, and far out of reach "up in the clouds."
+I see a human being’s spirituality as innate, inherent, and natural.
+Therefore, not being in the religious world only, I see this innate spirituality as exiting in the secular world and one's own spirituality as normal and down-to-earth, as opposed to being unusual, extra-ordinary, super-human, untouchable, and far out of reach "up in the clouds."
 In other words, we really DO know what's good for ourselves at core, and it's NOT natural for others to tell us what they think is good for us.
 We innately know what's healthy for us...body and soul.

 Back to where this writing began, I feel my personal experience of my relationship with God is a struggle, a constantly fluctuating process between not feeling like a victim and feeling like a victim, between feeling certain and feeling uncertain, between being empowered and being disempowered..."I get up, I get down."
 As I understand the humanness of these Yes lyrics, I come closer to accepting my own humanness.
-And in accepting my own humanness, maybe there's more of a chance to find my divinity.
+And in accepting my own humanness, maybe there's more of a chance to understand my own relationship with the Divine, more of a chance to find, to claim, my own Heritage.

-I'm becoming more aware that I need to make a conscious choice for myself to feel empowered in order to make it a reality.
+I'm becoming more aware that it's up to me to make a conscious choice for myself to feel empowered in order to make it a reality in my life.
 Even though "the world" is more about a contracted, disempowered, self-power, my spirituality (my personal relationship with the Creator/Life) is about an expanded self-empowerment (or spiritual-empowerment), which naturally inspires me to respect and care about others, as well as myself.

 To further deepen my understanding of my relationship with God, I need to believe that I am good, that I belong, and that I deserve to be an integral part of God's whole universe (both the physical and non-physical universe - All That Is).

-This is where Yes fits in, for they affirm and reflect to me that I am good and that I do belong!
-Yes are certain that our spirituality is innate, is natural, is a birthright, is an inheritance.
-(For those of you already familiar with their music, this is nothing new to you.)
-Yes music makes the simple choice to express empowerment, making the music proudly SOUND like self-empowerment - and radiantly SOUND like spiritual-empowerment!
+This is where the music of Yes fits in, for it affirms and reflects to me that I am good and that I do belong!
+The music of Yes is certain that our spirituality is innate, is natural, is a birthright, is an inheritance.
+The music of Yes makes the simple choice to express empowerment, making the music proudly SOUND like self-empowerment - and radiantly SOUND like spiritual-empowerment!

-Being that this empowering view is too blasphemous to the religious world, and that this more holographic idea of nature envelops the common, normal, everyday person, I feel that this idea of spirituality fits more appropriately in the secular world.
+Being that this empowering view is too blasphemous to the religious world, and that this more natural holographic-like perspective envelops the common, normal, everyday person, I feel that this idea of spirituality fits more appropriately in the secular world.

-This scientific concept is capable of transforming into a religious one (and vise versa)... the individual person reflects God and God reflects the individual person.
+Therefore, this scientific concept has the capability of transforming into a religious one (and vise versa)... the individual person reflects God and God reflects the individual person.

-This talk contains a short video intro of the band that I made in my Pinnacle Studio 8 video editing program, talking that highlights Yes music as optimistic, hopeful, spiritual, an instrument for the good of all, and choice sections from 8 of their songs.
+This talk contained a short video intro of the band that I made.
+It highlights the music of Yes as optimistic, hopeful, spiritual, an instrument for the good of all, and choice sections from 8 of their songs.
 Many portions of the talk came from Thomas Mosbo's excellent book "Yes - But What Does It Mean?"

-One song that I included in this presentation was "We Have Heaven," in which Yes first sounded its chord within me.
+One song that I included in the talking presentation was "We Have Heaven," in which the music of Yes first sounded its chord within me.
 When I was about 13 I was walking along my neighborhood street and this song was playing in my head.
-Suddenly, my soul "got it" and I understood what a celebration of life and love this song, and all of Yes's music, was.
-I saw how Yes believe that it is natural for us to feel and express this love for all of life, and how this feeling includes myself too!
+Suddenly, my soul "got it" and I understood what a celebration of life and love this song was (and to me much of Yes's music).
+I saw how the music of Yes believed that it is natural for us to feel and express this love for all of life, and how this feeling includes myself too.
 I felt incredibly expanded!
 Incredibly grateful!
-I felt as if I was being lovingly held within a feeling of connection to all life.
+I felt as if I was being lovingly held within a feeling of connection to all life!

 After playing this song at the talk, I focused more on secular spirituality, the merging of science and spirituality, and a universal democracy.